rizwan192/flask-docker-starterkit/README.md

 # 🌶️ flask-docker-starterkit

-A simple starterkit providing everything you need to start a new `flask` project
+A simple boilerplate providing a complete setup to start a new `flask` project

 ## 🧰 Build the image